Top of the Morning (book): Reception

 Critical reception for Top of the Morning has been mixed.
 The Washington Times gave a mostly positive review for the book, while Entertainment Weekly gave a mixed one.
-Entertainment Weekly stated while the book's quality improved as it progressed, the book was unlikable, and some elements - such as Robin Roberts' cancer - "has been documented better elsewhere".
+Entertainment Weekly stated that, while the book's quality improved as it progressed, the book was unlikable, and some elements - such as Robin Roberts' cancer - "has been documented better elsewhere".
 The Pittsburgh Post-Gazette and The Hollywood Reporter both panned the book, with the Pittsburgh Post-Gazette criticizing it as reading "more like a dispatch from someone working at TMZ than a New York Times reporter".

 Television adaptation

 On December 17, 2013, the Lifetime television network announced it was adapting the book into a two-hour television film, but by 2016 the cable network's option on the project had lapsed.

 The book now serves as inspiration for the drama series The Morning Show, which focuses on the life of people working in morning television.
 The series stars and is executive produced by Jennifer Aniston and Reese Witherspoon for Apple TV+.
+Stelter is a consulting producer on the show.